 “Oh!
 Is that even possible?”

 “Yes, that’s possible and that has become a new trend these days.
-Homestays are the new ways of accommodation.
-Most of the famous tourist spots in India have got homestays and the tourists are crazy about these home stays be it Indian tourists or outsiders, homestays are now the first choice of everyone.
+Homestays are new ways of accommodation.
+Most of the famous tourist spots in India have got homestays and the tourists are crazy about these homestays be it, Indian tourists or outsiders, homestays are now the first choice of everyone.
 Better than traditional hotels, homestays are actually homes away from homes in true sense.

-Homestays are houses which are generally outside of the town or the city.
-People have transformed their farm houses into hill cottages or homestays with scenic views for visitors.
-The travellers can stay here and can get to enjoy completely home environment.
-Also, it allows them to interact with the local people.
-This way, one can explore the cuisine, the lifestyle and the place far better than any other way.
-The concept of homestays is becoming very popular among the travellers and adventure lovers.
-This new experiment is welcomed by travellers.
+Homestays are houses that are generally outside of the town or the city.
+People have transformed their farmhouses into hill cottages or homestays with scenic views for visitors.
+Travelers can stay here and can get to enjoy a complete home environment.
+Also, it allows them to interact with local people.
+This way, one can explore the cuisine, the lifestyle, and the place far better than any other way.
+The concept of homestays is becoming very popular among travellers and adventure lovers.
+This new experiment is welcomed by travelers.
 It is easy.
 It is pocket friendly and it is full of happy memories.
 I got to stay at Mannat Homestays on my trip to Kasol.

 I finished my coffee.
 She was still sipping.
 She looked at me and said,

 “Wow, this is awesome!
 I am super excited to stay in a homestay now.”

 “Yeah!
 And also in homestays, you get homely comfort, personal care, you get to make new friends and mingle with new people, you also get to learn new things.
 So, no more worry about the expenses of staying in a hotel anymore.
 There are homestays within the village, outside the village or if you are visiting beaches, you can even find nearby, it purely depends on the place you are visiting.
 Tourist attractions in Rajasthan, Kerala, Uttrakhand, and Himachal Pradesh are famous for some of the most beautiful homestays.”

 “That means homestays are really fun.
 So tell me about some of the famous homestays in India?”